Allasstar/data-keeper/README.md

 -   **`DataKeeper.PoolSystem`**: Provides a generic object pooling system.
 -   **`DataKeeper.ServiceLocatorPattern`**: Implements the Service Locator pattern for dependency injection.
 -   **`DataKeeper.Signals`**: Offers a signal-based event-driven system.
+-   **`DataKeeper.UI`**: Extends uGUI with themed selectables, layout groups that size themselves from their container or content, and reactive bindings.

 ## Key Classes